Ireland–United Kingdom relations: Sport

-Economic ties
+Economic relations

 Due to the linguistic, cultural and legal (both as common law countries) similarities between the UK and Ireland, many businesses in both countries have operations in each other country.
 Both countries have each other as their biggest business partner, and both in the same trade organisations include the European Union and World Trade Organization.

-Examples of notable British companies that have an Irish operations come as diverse as the supermarket chain Tesco (Tesco Ireland), the department store Marks & Spencer, the commercial bank NatWest Group, which operates through its Ulster Bank subsidiary, telecoms company BT (BT Ireland) and electric company SSE plc (Airtricity).
-Notable Irish companies that work in the UK includes the airline Ryanair, fashion retailer Primark (founded in Dublin but now owned by Associated British Foods), food processor Kerry Group and electric management company ESB.
+Examples of notable British companies that have an Irish operations come as diverse as the supermarket chain Tesco (Tesco Ireland), the department store Marks & Spencer, telecoms company BT (BT Ireland) and electric company SSE plc (Airtricity).
+Notable Irish companies that work in the UK includes the airline Ryanair, fashion retailer Primark (founded in Dublin but now owned by Associated British Foods), food processor Kerry Group, dairy company Ornua, Irish Stout Brewery Guinness (owned by Diageo) and electric management company ESB.

 Due to the closeness, some businesses often treat both countries of trade, finance and marketing as a single unit as quoting for "UK and Ireland" rather than two separate countries.

+British Prime Minister Keir Starmer visited Dublin, signalling improved relations between Britain and Ireland.
+Both he and Irish Prime Minister Simon Harris emphasised moving from post-Brexit "friction back to friendship," aiming to strengthen diplomatic and trade ties.

+Trade agreements

+After both nations' bids to join the European Economic Community were rejected, Ireland and the UK signed the Ireland–UK Free Trade Area agreement on 19 December 1965.
+The bilateral free trade area was legally in force from 1 July 1966 until 1 January 1973.
+Both countries joined the European Economic Community on 1 January 1973.
+The European Economic Community was incorporated into the European Union on the 1 November 1993.

+Following the result of the Brexit referendum, the UK invoked Article 50 in March 2017.
+The UK officially withdrew from the EU on the 1 January 2021.
+Trade between the United Kingdom and Ireland is governed by the EU–UK Trade and Cooperation Agreement since 1 January 2021.